 When Eighth Blackbird asked me to propose a new project I thought of other kinds of actions that they might concentrate on, that would transform them.
 I began to think of what it would be like to make a piece that required them not just to act, but to become actors—in order to perform it they would take acting lessons, study diction, study the art of theater.
 In other words, my piece would not just ask them to move and to speak, but it would require them to commit themselves to a rigorous education that would transform them as performers.

 After some thought about what the text could be for this I settled on Gertrude Stein’s 1923 lecture ‘Composition as Explanation,’ in which a yet-to-be-famous Stein explains to her audience what she is doing in her writing, in the same repetitive and plainspoken and circular language as her writing.
 In other words, she has blurred the relationship between her content, her form, and her performance, in much the same way that I propose to do for Eighth Blackbird.”

 Work on ‘composition as explanation’ is underway thanks to support from the Arts Club of Chicago.
 In October 2016, Eighth Blackbird presented a 45-minute work-in-progress performance at the Arts Club—the site of Stein’s 1923 lecture.
-During the grant period, Lang will complete the score, and Lang and Eighth Blackbird will develop stage, set, and lighting designs with the creative team.
+Leading up to the 2018-19 season, Lang will complete the score, and the creative team will develop stage, set, and lighting designs.